Silver Fern's Chief Nutritionist Explains the Basics

 So that means your esophagus, stomach, small intestine and colon (also called the large intestine) are all involved in keeping a nice healthy gut.

 Now let's move on to the bacteria and why they are so important.
-As we already mentioned, you body is filled with bacteria (more than 100 trillion) with many different types and with many different functions in the body.
+As we already mentioned, your body is filled with bacteria (more than 100 trillion) with many different types and with many different functions in the body.
 Modern research has started to unfold just how important these bacteria are, and we are learning new things each day.
 We do know that having a good portion of “good” bacteria is important and that too much “bad” bacteria can cause major problems in our bodies.

 Healthy bacteria help create vitamins for the body, strengthen the immune system, kill pathogens and keep our gut lining strong.
 They also play a huge role in brain health.
 The “gut-brain” connection refers to the constant communication that is going on between your gut and your brain.
 We now know that the gut is filled with neurons that are designed to send messages to the brain (and vice versa).

 This means that our brain health is also heavily linked to what's going on in the gut.
-And not just physical aspect, emotional issues can also affect both our gut AND our brain.
+And not just the physical aspect, emotional issues can also affect both our gut AND our brain.

 If you didn’t know before, you probably realize now just how important it is to maintain a good balance of healthy bacteria in the body.
 There are a few things that you can do to help with this balance:

 1. Avoid simple sugars and watch your intake of antibiotics - Both of these have the ability to kill the healthy bacteria.